 - Gather and share information about staffing agencies and recruiters.

 - Write a review of a chapter meeting for our website.

 - Update and maintain chapter documents, and policies, and procedures.

 - Coordinate our chapter goals with STC’s Community Achievement Award (CAA).

-- Coordinate monthly networking breakfasts and lunches in Sorrento Valley and throughout the Greater San Diego Area.
+- Venue coordination for our events in Sorrento Valley and the Greater San Diego Area.

-- Speak to college classes about the technical communication profession and STC San Diego.
+- Speak to college classes about the technical communication and STC San Diego.